Alexpol19/React-Learn-kama/README.md

 ## Running on your localhost

 ### To run on your localhost you need node.js v. v12.18.3, npm v.
 6.14.6,
-### Also you need registrate on this website https://social-network.samuraijs.com/ to use full api,
+### To use full api you need registrate on https://social-network.samuraijs.com/,
 ### Take API Key from account settings,
 ### And put in a file src>api>api.js instead of the inscription "Your API KEY"